keviny1273/AIHackathon-Anaconda/README.md

 # Caution - Corporate Firewalls

 Currently due to the way the Jupyter Notebook server works, we are having some trouble connecting to it via corporate networks, sorry!
+Check out our reverse proxy container, which if run afterwards can provide a root around this problem!

 # Data sources